Cello Curriculum

 • Pizzicato and basic bowing principles in the lower part of the bow

-• Simple tunes to be performed from memory with basic dynamic contrast
+• Simple tunes in first position to be performed from memory

-• Cello Time Series for Cello, Kathy & David Blackwell, OUP
+• Cello Time Joggers, Kathy and David Blackwell, OUP

 • Essential Elements for Strings, Allen, Gillespie, Hayes.
 Book 1